cansyl/DEEPred/ReadMe.md

 ```
 python 4_layer_train.py 1400 100 1000 MFGOTerms30_2_1001_2000.txt MF MFSPMAP 0.001 32 adam yes yes yes 0.6
 ```
-The list of GO terms trained in models (e.g. MFGOTerms30_2_1001_2000.txt in the above example) are located under "GOTermFiles" folder.
-Feature vectors that were used in training and testing are located under "FeatureVectors" folder.
-"FastaFiles" folder includes all training and test sequences used in this study.
+* The list of GO terms trained in models (e.g. MFGOTerms30_2_1001_2000.txt in the above example) are located under "GOTermFiles" folder.
+* Feature vectors that were used in training and testing are located under "FeatureVectors" folder.
+* "FastaFiles" folder includes all training and test sequences used in this study.
+* "TrainTestDatasets" includes training and testing UniProt identifiers for each GO term for all categories of GO.

-Manual experimental and all annotations (includuding annotations with IEA evidence codes) are available under "Annots" folder.
+* Manual experimental (all_categories_manual_experimental_annots_29_08_2017_Propagated.tsv) and all annotations (all_categories_all_annots_29_08_2017_Propagated.tsv) (includuding annotations with IEA evidence codes) are available under "Annots" folder.

 ## License
 DEEPred